 Non-native Phragmites australis is one of the most aggressive plant species invading North America and is already well established in the Great Lakes basin, along the Atlantic, Pacific, and Gulf Coasts, and around the Great Salt Lake.
 More about Phragmites can be found here.

 Non-native Phragmites is managed using a suite of conventional approaches (e.g., herbicide, cutting/crushing, flooding, burning), but these approaches aren’t getting the job done at the landscape scale.
-They are resource intensive and differ in effectiveness, largely because there are uncertainties about how the plant responds to treatment given site-specific conditions and variations in how managers apply treatments.
-In addition, it is difficult to coordinate management efforts across the landscape and learn from each approach used.
+These management actions are resource intensive and differ in effectiveness, largely because there are uncertainties about how the plant responds to treatment given site-specific conditions and variations in how managers implement control efforts.
+Moreover, managers often disagree on what outcomes can be expected from Phragmites control efforts.
+In addition, it is difficult to coordinate management efforts across the landscape and to disseminate what we can learn from every action taken across the broad scale of site characteristics and invasion states.

-To address these challenges, the Great Lakes Phragmites Collaborative is developing an adaptive management strategy called The Phragmites Adaptive Management Framework (PAMF).
+To address these challenges, the Great Lakes Phragmites Collaborative developed an adaptive management strategy called The Phragmites Adaptive Management Framework (PAMF).
 This framework will change the way Phragmites management is done throughout the Great Lakes basin and lead to approaches that maximize the effectiveness and efficiency of Phragmites management.

 PAMF 2020-2026 Strategic Plan